killedit/2025-07-18-brands-top-list/README.md

-# RESTful API to manage brands top list.
+# RESTful API to manage top list of brands.

 ## Installation
 /It has been tested in the process of writing the documentation./